Biomedical Engineering

 Admission

 Individuals holding a Bachelor’s degree or equivalent in engineering, science, or related field may apply.
-Qualified applicants with Bachelor’s degree in other areas may be able to enroll in the program with additional preparation (approved by the program Director on a case-by-case basis).
+Qualified applicants with Bachelor’s degrees in other areas may be able to enroll in the program with additional preparation (approved by the School on a case-by-case basis).
+The applicants must indicate whether they are pursuing the degree online or on campus.

 Admission to the M.E. in Biomedical Engineering program is based on the following factors: grade point average of 2.75 or higher on a scale of 4.0 on approximately the last 60 credit hours of undergraduate coursework, class ranking, and faculty recommendation letters.